Action-Sufficient Goal Representations: Discrete Cube: Exact Information-Theoretic Analysis

 \section{Discrete Cube: Exact Information-Theoretic Analysis}

 The preceding theoretical analysis established action sufficiency as a fundamental requirement for low-level control.
-We specifically highlighted that for value-sufficient representations, the conditional mutual information $I(A; Z \mid S, V)$ emerges as the key quantity governing controllability, representing the information necessary to resolve goal-dependent action ambiguity that persists within value level sets.

-To validate our theoretical findings, we introduce the Discrete Cube environment (Figure~\ref{fig:discrete_cube}), a tractable grid-world designed for exact information-theoretic analysis.
+We specifically highlighted that for value-sufficient representations, the conditional mutual information $I(A; Z \mid S, V)$ emerges as the key quantity governing action sufficiency, representing the information necessary to resolve goal-dependent action ambiguity that persists within value level sets.
+To empirically validate these findings, we now turn to a controlled environment that admits exact information-theoretic computation.